Take an Art Tour of Byzantine Frescoes and Icons

 After experiencing the beautiful Icons and their intriguing history, thoroughly enjoy sitting in the beautiful dining area as you drink a cup of coffee with a slice of famous and unforgettably delicious Baklava baked by the Baklava Bakers of the Sisterhood of St. Demetrius Church.

-Please see the St. Demetrius Photo Gallery for sneak peek.
+Please see the St. Demetrius Photo Gallery for a sneak peek.

 Newly renovated parking lot to accommodate tour buses.